stephenmcd/mezzanine/docs/utilities.rst

 -------------

 The ``thumbnail`` template tag provides on-the-fly image resizing.
-It takes the relative path to the image file to resize, a mandatory width and height argument, and an optional quality argument (from 1 to 100).
+It takes the relative path to the image file to resize, and mandatory width and height arguments.
-A value of zero can be provided for either the width or height arguments, in which case the image will be resized proportionally.

 When the ``thumbnail`` template tag is called for a given set of arguments the first time, the thumbnail is generated and its relative